DanielBradford/rubic/testing.md

     View recipe defensive programming added.
 Checks recipe_id length to verify validity

-This can be imporved upon by cross checking the Object Id exists within the database before proceeding.
+This can be improved upon by cross checking the Object Id exists within the database before proceeding.
 This would be a good security feature to implement in the future.

 ### **FLASH MESSAGES** <span style="color:green">PASSED</span>